atomrc/atomrc.github.io/_posts/2017-01-01-the-candle-experiment.md

 - Finished the practical work for my students (deployed on now and db hosted on aws)
 - polished the slides for my lecture
 - some quick improvements of the Absurde Seance's website

+27 to 31 may

+wrote an article about `this`.
+Had to wrote it from scratch 3 times

+31 may

+- worked on the absurdeseance website